0-vortex/vault-backup/Articles/Deploy a GitHub Application to Cloudflare Workers.md

 ### Deployment

-The PR code, as well as the maintainers, aro not yet sure what the best wey to approach multiple environment deployment should look like.
-There is a small consideration for the CI action leaking the target URL which would give the possibility of service disruption - making the deployment target fully private, IE deploying from `wrangler` locally would make the discovery process partially visible to us in application installations and limit outbound attack vectors considerably.
-Sitting behind 2 of the biggest global CDNs also help a lot!
+The PR code, as well as the maintainers, are not yet sure of the best way to approach deployment to multiple environments.
+There is a minor concern for the CI action leaking the target URL which would give the possibility of service disruption.
+Making the deployment target fully private, i.e. deploying from `wrangler` locally, would make the discovery process partially visible to us in application installations and limit outbound attack vectors considerably.
+Sitting behind 2 of the biggest global CDNs would also help a lot!

 #### Local publish

-Login to cloudflare with your account credentials, advised you let the browser open an OAuth dialog with:
+Login to cloudflare with your account credentials, letting the browser open an OAuth dialog with:

 ```shell
 npm run wrangler -- login